The Clear Edge

 How to measure:

-For 2 weeks, rate the quality of work you deliver to each client on a 1-10 scale.
-Note what time of day you did the work.
+• For 2 weeks, rate the quality of work you deliver to each client on a 1–10 scale.

-Track: Morning work quality (8 am-12 pm)
+• Morning work quality (8 am–12 pm)

-Track: Afternoon work quality (1 pm-5 pm)
+• Afternoon work quality (1 pm–5 pm)

-Track: Evening work quality (6pm+)
+• Evening work quality (6 pm+)

-Calculate the average for each time period.
+• After 2 weeks, calculate the average quality score for each time period.

 Warning threshold:

-Green: Quality variance under 10% across time periods (systems are carrying quality)
+• Green: Quality variance under 10% across time periods (systems are carrying quality).

-Yellow: Quality variance 10-20% (energy starting to drive quality)
+• Yellow: Quality variance 10–20% (energy is starting to drive quality).

-Red: Quality variance 20%+ (quality highly energy-dependent)
+• Red: Quality variance 20%+ (quality is highly energy‑dependent).

-Warning Sign 2: Process Shortcuts When Rushed
+Warning Sign 2: Process Shortcuts Under Delivery Pressure Between $18K And $25K

 What you’ll observe:

-When you’re behind schedule or have a tight deadline, you start skipping steps in your process.
-You skip the research phase, reduce revision rounds, shorten your quality check, or deliver without the polish you normally add.
-The shortcuts are small now, but they’re becoming a pattern.
+• You skip the research phase, reduce revision rounds, shorten your quality check, or deliver without polish you normally add.

 Why it predicts the break: